Last updated: April 2, 2026

 Practical Steps for Alabama Renters

-1. Use small claims court.
+- Small claims court may be an option for certain disputes.
 Alabama's small claims court handles disputes up to $6,000.
 Most deposit and minor repair disputes fall within this range.

 What Makes Alabama's Market Distinct